 5a.2 If not completely harmonized, identify difference, rationale, impact: While the CARE items and the change in mobility items measure the same construct of functional (in)dependence, there are some key differences included in the measures, and in the measurement of the items.
 The mobility measure, submitted by UDS includes the following items: Transfer Bed/Chair/Wheelchair, Transfer Toilet, Locomotion and Stairs.
-The CARE items included in the measure submitted by AHCA include: : Roll left and right, Sit to lying, Lying to sitting on side of bed, Sit to stand, Chair/bed-to-chair transfer, Toilet transfer, Car transfer, Walk 10 feet, Walk 50 feet with 2 turns, Walk 150 feet, Walking 10 feet on uneven surfaces, 1 step, 4 steps, 12 steps, Pick up object.
-Once again there is great overlap in the items, Includer items, Includent, and stairs.
+The CARE items included in the measure submitted by AHCA include: Roll left and right, Sit to lying, Lying to sitting on side of bed, Sit to stand, Chair/bed-to-chair transfer, Toilet transfer, Car transfer, Walk 10 feet, Walk 50 feet with 2 turns, Walk 150 feet, Walking 10 feet on uneven surfaces, 1 step, 4 steps, 12 steps, Pick up object.
+Once again there is great overlap in the items, Includer is great overlap between the items in the two measures, particularly in the transfer items, locomotion, and stairs.
 However while our measure contains only four items, the CMS measure contains 14 items.
-While our measure contains one item for instance, the ACHA measure has four.
-Similarly, our measure contains one item for stairs, while the CMS measure contains three.
+While our measure contains one item for stairs, while the CMS measure contains three.
 This becomes burdensome on the provider to have to collect an additional 10 items and it hasn't been proven that there is additional value or specificity in the measure.
 Rasch analysis shows us that more items do not always mean better measurement.
 Finally, the UDSMS change in mobility measure is the exact same measure (same items, same rating scale, same adjustment) used in SNF, IRF and LTAC, offering consistency in measuring patient function across PAC venues, which has been an interest for PAC and is a current objective of the IMPACT ACT.